 Pressure continued to mount.
-Then, on March 19, 1942, 20-year old William Kennie Wilson, a homeless, Alabama-born Black migrant who was in custody for assaulting Victoria May on the North Side days earlier, confessed to killing Haber.
+Then, on March 19, 1942, 20-year old William Kennie Wilson, a homeless, Alabama-born Black migrant being held for assaulting Victoria May on the North Side days earlier, confessed to killing Haber after three days in custody.
 Lead investigator Albert Jones indicated that police were “baffled” and “puzzled” by Wilson’s confession and reenactment of the crime, which did not match the “known facts” of the case (Pittsburgh Sun-Telegraph, March 19, 1941).

 A second reenactment conducted a week later resulted in an “entirely different” scenario, compounding the confusion of police (Pittsburgh Sun-Telegraph, March 26, 1942).

 Up to this point, police had not given any indication that Haber’s killer might be Black, despite accounts from witnesses.
 Neither had the newspapers, which covered the investigation closely and were always ready for the type of incendiary crime story a Black man preying on white women would have provided.